 However, there are also specific dog food formulas designed to target joint health.

-These recipes add important nutrients and vitamins to keep joints healthy and to decrease symptoms of arthritis, thereby increasing your pet’s mobility.
+These recipes add important nutrients (such as glucosamine) and vitamins to keep joints healthy and to decrease symptoms of arthritis, thereby increasing your pet’s mobility.

 For most dogs, a good quality dog food is all that they will likely require in terms of diet.
 However, there are some breeds that have a high occurrence of arthritis or hip dysplasia that could benefit from a specific joint health dog food.